evert-arias/easybtn.earias.me/docs/fundamentals.md

   Serial.println("Power button has been pressed!");
 }

-void onReleased() {
-    Serial.println("Power button has been released!");
-}

 void setup() {
     // onPressed function will be called when the onPressed event of the button gets triggered. powerButton.onPressed(onPressed);

-    // onReleased function will be called when the onReleased event of the button gets triggered. powerButton.onReleased(onReleased);
 }
 ```